P-p-H-d/mlib/README.md

 ##### void name\_pop\_move(type *data, name\_t list)

-Pop a element from the list 'list', and set *data to this value by stealing as much resources from the list as possible. data cannot be a NULL pointer.
+Pop a element from the list 'list', and initialize and set *data to this value by stealing as much resources from the list as possible. data cannot be a NULL pointer.